 Mission Critical System refers to a system where the continuous running of the system is paramount.
-Accuracy takes a lower priority compared to the running of the system.
-Automatic Teller Machine, Car ticketing system, Alarm Systems are mission critical.
+Accurate takes a lower priority compare to the running of the system.
+Auto Teller Machine, Car ticketing system, Alarm Systems are mission critical.

 3. Safety Critical System